vattila96/customer-relationship-manager-rest-api-security/README.md

-# Customer relationship manager REST API with security.
+# Customer relationship manager REST API with security

 Requests are restricted based on roles.